ozzr/godot_terrain/README.md

 # ROADMAP
 #### Stage 1
+* [X] Add a Terrain Material class ( used by the BiomeItems to access each patch texture independently)
 * [X] Add Biomes
 * [X] Add Biome Blocker Node
 * [X] Add Surface Editor Node ( To edit the shadows heightmap and block biomes with custom meshes